 See the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report.

 Persons with Disabilities

 The law prohibits discrimination against persons with physical, sensory, mental, and intellectual disabilities, and the government generally enforced these prohibitions.
 The law does not mandate access to buildings for persons with disabilities, and access to buildings generally was difficult.
-Government officials and NGOs reported government funding for organizations supporting persons with disabilities was insufficient to meet the need.
+Government officials and NGOs reported government funding for organizations supporting persons with disabilities was insufficient to meet needs.
+No significant reports of violence, harassment, intimidation, or abuses against persons with disabilities by government officials or employees were received during the year.
 NGOs reported subtle discrimination in hiring practices throughout the economy.
 The government reported that programs to improve recruitment and hiring of persons with disabilities such as the Youth Employment Scheme and the Secondary Education Training Program were no longer operational.

 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

 Consensual same-sex sexual conduct between adults is illegal under gross indecency statutes, and sexual conduct between men is illegal under anal intercourse laws.
 Indecency statutes carry a maximum penalty of five years’ imprisonment, and anal intercourse carries a maximum penalty of 10 years in prison, although these laws were rarely enforced.
 No laws prohibit discrimination against a person based on sexual orientation or gender identity.